 SLT can reduce or eliminate the need to use daily glaucoma medications.
 Studies have shown that less than 50% of glaucoma patients actually take their medications as prescribed and many stop taking them due to:

 - Smart: SLT stimulates the body’s natural mechanisms to enhance outflow of the fluid in your eye.

-It is well documented that Selective Laser Therapy (SLT) can reduce or eliminate your need for glaucoma medications.
+It is well documented that Selective Laser Therapy can reduce or eliminate your need for glaucoma medications.
 Results will vary depending upon the severity of the disease.